randyp/randyp.github.io/content/fisher-yates-proof/body.md

     a[i], a[j] = a[j], a[i]
 ```

 Simple, no?
 The animation of an example shuffle is also pretty simple.
-You aren't missing anything...
+We start with the last element, swap (possibly into the same position), then fix the last element in position and move on to the next position for swapping.

 <svg id="algorithm-viz"></svg>
 <script src="https://d3js.org/d3.v3.min.js" charset="utf-8"></script>